filipemarins/simple-lightbox/README.md

 # Simple Lightbox

 This is a experimental lightbox plugin.
+Will automatically add a modal for `<ìmg>` tags, and you can navigate for each img as a gallery.

 ## Getting Started

-To use this plugin it is simple, you just need to import the js and make a instace of the object:
+To use this plugin it is simple, you just need to import the js and make a instace of the object, like the examble bellow:

-down vote
-accepted
-Try putting your HTML snippet inside an ```HTML block like this:

 ```html
 <script src="lightbox.js"></script>